 - 1. Project history This section should define the affected community.
 It should include a geographic description of the study area utilizing maps, as well as demographic information. - 2.
 Public involvement plan This section includes the public involvement plan and information to define community attitudes and preferences.
-It also encompasses the community's level of understanding of the proposed transportation project, feedback from the community on a selected alternative, on-going status of the plan/project decisions as it becomes more defined, and maps, diagrams and typical sectors. - 3.
+It also encompasses the community's level of understanding of the proposed transportation project, feedback from the community on a selected alternative, on-going status of the plan/project decisions as it becomes more defined, and maps, diagrams, and typical sectors. - 3.
 Notification process This section should include the master contact list detailing all methods of notification to invite the public to activities.
 Flyers, posters, letters of invitation, press released and/or legal ads should be included. - 4.
-Description of all outreach activities This section should include the date, time and location of public involvement activities, as well as photographs, sign-in sheets, maps, graphs, boards, surveys, comment forms, comment log and summary, meeting notifications, evaluation forms, requests for presentations, meeting minutes if applicable, etc. Describe the flow of the activity.
+Description of all outreach activities This section should include the date, time, and location of public involvement activities, as well as photographs, sign-in sheets, maps, graphs, boards, surveys, comment forms, comment log and summary, meeting notifications, evaluation forms, requests for presentations, meeting minutes if applicable, etc. Describe the flow of the activity.
 If workstations were utilized, describe each and what data was gathered.
 Show exhibits used. - 5.
 Results Document the public involvement activities by using percentages and numbers to reflect the number of people invited to the event and the number of people who attended.
 Compile the issues or concerns.
-If the data collected at an activity is different from what was expected, carefully document that information. - 6.
-Compile and distribute Compile all of the information collected for each activity into the project portfolio.
+If the data collected at an activity is different from what was expected, carefully document that information.

+6. Compile and distribute - Compile all the information collected for each activity into the project portfolio.
 This information will be posted on the project website (if applicable) and NLCOG's website.

 Whenever a staff/team member makes a presentation or public appearance or attends a community event, a simple, easy-to-complete report will be prepared to document the event.
 The report should include the number of attendees and handouts distributed and an analysis of public comments received.
-A sample of the report is shown in Figure 13 as found on page 38.